arts-isit-lc/tools/README.md

-# tools
+# Introduction
-Repository for interactive web tools developed by Arts ISIT LC
+Welcome to Arts ISIT's rpository for interactive learning tools that have been developed by the the Learning Center.